hikoworks/hikolang/README.md

 ## Extensible syntax
 ### Custom operators
 The language allows you to define custom operators.
-This is done by registering a a keyword or pattern-syntax, arity, precedence and associativity, and a function that will be called when the operator is used.
+This is done by registering a a keyword or pattern-syntax, precedence and associativity, and a function that will be called when the operator is used.

 ### Custom literals